Lease Insurance in Colombia: What It Covers, How Much It Costs, and How It Works

 2. What it actually covers (and what you should check in the policy)

-The most common coverages include:
+The most common coverage includes:

 I would skip the idea that insurance covers everything.
 What it almost never covers is the natural wear and tear of the apartment.
 Locative repairs for damages caused by the tenant sometimes require additional coverage or much more expensive comprehensive policies.

-Honestly, the cost is the million-dollar question, but there is no single national rateThe premium, the cost of the background check, and the coverage depend entirely on the provider, the rental price, the tenant's credit profile, and the specific product contracted.
+Honestly, the cost is the million-dollar question, but there is no single national rate.
+The premium, the cost of the study, and the coverage depend entirely on the provider, the value of the rent, the tenant's credit profile, and the product contracted.
 Always get a quote directly from the provider.

-| Mechanism | Is It Legal in Urban Housing? | Key Details |
+| Mechanism | Is it Legal in Urban Housing? | Key Details |

 |---|---|---|

-| Co-signer with real estate property | Yes, completely legal. | It is the traditional method, but difficult to obtain for foreigners or newcomers. |
+| Co-signer with real estate | Yes, perfectly legal. | It is the traditional method, but difficult to obtain for foreigners or newcomers. |

-| Security Deposit / Bond | Yes, highly recommended. | Excellent alternative.
+| Insurance / Surety Bond | Yes, highly recommended. | Excellent alternative.
 Some are 100% digital and evaluate your bank income instead of asking for property. |

-| Cash deposit | NO (Illegal) | Article 16 of Law 820 prohibits requiring cash deposits or real guarantees to secure a tenant's obligations. |
+| Cash deposit | NO (Illegal) | Article 16 of Law 820 prohibits demanding cash deposits or real guarantees to ensure the tenant's obligations. |

-For property owners:
+For owners:

 For tenants: